Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 I will seriously consider your suggestion.

-However, there is one type of verb that doesn’t mix well with adverbs.
+However, there is one type of verb that doesn’t work with adverbs.
 Linking verbs, such as feel, smell, sound, seem, and appear, typically precede adjectives, not adverbs.
-A very common example of the type of mixup that happens with linking verbs is the following:
+Here’s a common example of the type of confusion that happens with linking verbs:

 Paz feels badly about what happened.